maleeshagimshan98/active-state-switcher/README.md

 💪 Manage Multiple Elements with Ease: Say goodbye to repetitive tasks!
 ElementStateController empowers you to handle multiple elements with a single instance.

-🎨 Customize to Your Heart's Content: Tailor each element's behavior to fit your application's specific requirements with ease.
+🎨 Customize to Your Heart's Content: Tailor each element's behavior to requirements with ease.

 📦 Simple Installation: Installing ElementStateController is a breeze!
 Just run a single npm command, and you're ready to go.